 High demand in the weeks leading up to the Chinese holiday often pushes freight rates up, as businesses try to ship goods out before the break.
 This can lead to a spike in transportation costs due to ‘peak season surcharges’ during this period.

-Ports in China often experience a heavy rush of shipments before and after the holidays, resulting in container unavailability, bottlenecks, longer wait times, and delays in imports and exports — causing a domino effect across the entire supply chain.
+Ports in China often experience a heavy rush of shipments before and after the holidays, resulting in container unavailability, bottlenecks, longer wait times, and delays in imports and exports.
+This can cause a domino effect across the entire supply chain.

 • Decreased workforce and slower operations